 - salt and pepper

-If you don’t eat the whole bowl at once, you can cover and store the leftovers for a few days in the refrigerator.
+If you don't eat the whole bowl at once, you can cover and store the leftovers for up to 3 days in the refrigerator.
 For best results, do not freeze.

 Greek Yogurt Sauce (Vegan)